arsasvk/ETLproject/README.md

 * The location column had latitude and longitude in the same column so we had to split the values in separate columns

+* The data types of the latitude and the longitude columns were by default set to 'string' so we had to convert those columns to 'float' to create the heat map.

 ### Load